 10) Out of area license plates and/or driver’s licenses.

-In addition to the harm they can cause a local homeowner, storm chasers can be detrimental to the local economy.
+In addition to the harm they can cause a local homeowner, contractor scams can be detrimental to the local economy.
 Why?
 Storm chasers often cut corners on things like insurance and materials, likely making them the cheapest contractor to work with.
 If this happens repeatedly, it can make it difficult for legitimate contractors to have market share, causing them to go out of business.
 This, in turn, provides the consumer with fewer places locally when a home repair is needed.